Connect with ProQuest

 Fifty years ago, on March 7, 1965, civil rights demonstrators, as part of a major voting rights campaign in Selma, Alabama, attempted to march from Selma to Montgomery, Alabama, in protest of discriminatory voting practices.

 Just a short distance into the 50-plus-mile march to Montgomery, the marchers were attacked by Selma police and Alabama State Troopers near the Edmund Pettus Bridge.
-Among those beaten by the police were Student Nonviolent Coordinating Committee chairman John Lewis and Dallas County Voters League leader Amelia Boynton (for background information on the march, see the National Park Service website on Selma, the Encyclopedia of Alabama’s entry on Amelia Boynton Robinson, and the Eyes on the Prize page on Selma).
+Among those beaten by the police were Student Nonviolent Coordinating Committee chairman John Lewis and Dallas County Voters League leader Amelia Boynton (for background information on the march, see the Encyclopedia of Alabama’s entry on Amelia Boynton Robinson.

 For researchers interested in studying the Selma campaign, one excellent collection of primary source materials are the FBI Files on Selma included in ProQuest History Vault (for more information on the Selma FBI files, see these earlier posts — Black History Month: "Selma" in Hollywood, in Books, and in Primary Source Documents and Who is Watching You?).